-- 40) Comment: The pay back to start paying more than we are now for water would be over 7 years based on price difference.
+40) Comment: The pay back to start paying more than we are now for water would be over 7 years based on price difference.

 Response: If the net proceeds of the sale were fully distributed to the community, it would have the effect of offsetting water charges for a number of years.
-Depending on the amount distributed and what taxes were owed on this distribution, it is reasonable to estimate that the price difference between what a CWC charges and what is paid in dues to upkeep the water system would be zero for five+ years. - 41) Q: If community-wide (aggregate) metering were in effect, would leakage be built into the price?
-This question is no longer relevant.
-A: Yes, the CWC would build in such leakage.
+Depending on the amount distributed and what taxes were owed on this distribution, it is reasonable to estimate that the price difference between what a CWC charges and what is paid in dues to upkeep the water system would be zero for five+ years.

+- 41) Q: If community-wide (aggregate) metering were in effect, would leakage be built into the price? - A: Yes, the CWC would build in such leakage.
 Extraordinary spikes in usage would be investigated by the CWC.
 Other leakage, e.g. someone leaving a hose on, would be borne by the community if metering is community-wide.
-Metering at the houses removes considerations of paying for leakage in the system. - 42) Q: Would the investment include adding non-existent curb-stops?A: (1/9/13) If meters were installed, Aqua has indicated that non-existent curb stops would also be added. - 43) Q: How do the rates increase over time?A: Slide 13 shows the history of rate increases.
+Metering at the houses removes considerations of paying for leakage in the system. - 42) Q: Would the investment include adding non-existent curb-stops?

+A: If meters were installed, non-existent curb stops would also be added. - 43) Q: How do the rates increase over time?
+A: Slide 13 shows the history of rate increases.
 The average increase is about 5-6%/yr.
-The increases come every 2-3 years.
+The increases come every 2-3 years. - 44) Q: Were there any requests by the CWCs to be able to access the lake water as a source? - A: (Dave Molendyke) No, lake water is not suitable for residential consumption. - 45) Q: How did we pay for the repairs required for past large piping repairs?